 In 1982 we also obtained an inappropriate main deck gun (that was considered to be better than no main deck gun) until the proper weapon could be located from a Los Angelos tank museum.
 Equipment was also removed from USS Blenny (SS-324) before she was sunk as an artificial reef off the coast of Maryland, USS Turbot (SS-427) before she was scrapped and USS Sailfish (SS-572).

 The replacement of the topside guns is a good example of how things came together.
 The incomplete 20mm gun itself came from a federal agency, the shoulder rests and magazine came from the Jeremiah O'Brien, the sight from a private collector.
 A mount for the weapon was jury rigged from a older bell type mount and an incomplete tripod mount.
 This arrangement was adequate until the proper mount could be obtained from USS Silversides in Muskegon, Michigan several years later.
 The gun was finally complete.
 Bob Morin, the director of Silversides, knew we were still looking for the proper main deck gun and knew USS Tautog, one of the highest scoring submarines of WW II, had been scrapped in Manistee, a few miles north of him.
 With his help, and the help of John Bultima, a WW II subvet who had scrapped the submarine, Tautog's four-inch 50 was restored and sat on Pampanito's main deck for many years.
 Then it was traded with the Submarine Force Museum in Groton, CT for the 5" 25 cal wet mount gun similar to the last gun mounted on Pampanito in summer 1945.
-This gun is awaiting restoration.
 In the process of locating the 40mm gun we established a relationship with the Navy Historical Center's Curator Branch, then under the direction of Henry Vadnais.
 A Pampanito veteran, Leroy Van Housen, had spotted a single barreled 40mm sitting in a storage yard near his home in Virginia.
 Through the Historical Center we obtained the gun on long term loan and have restored the weapon and installed it on the cigarette deck.
 We have continued to rely on the Center's Curatorial Branch, for their assistance in locating items on our wish list.

 Another source that continually provides needed equipment is WW II vintage surface ships slated for disposal by the Navy or the Maritime Administration.
 Much of the equipment aboard these ships is common to all vessels of the era, such as electronic equipment, washing machine, galley and mess items, switches and gauges, pumps, etc. We even found a TDC Mk IV on one of the ships waiting to be scrapped and where able to save it for shoreside display.